ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/mergetree.md

     -   `min_bytes_for_wide_part`, `min_rows_for_wide_part` — Minimum number of bytes/rows in a data part that can be stored in `Wide` format.
 You can set one, both or none of these settings.
 See [Data Storage](#mergetree-data-storage).
     -   `max_parts_in_total` — Maximum number of parts in all partitions.
 	-   `max_compress_block_size` — Maximum size of blocks of uncompressed data before compressing for writing to a table.
 You can also specify this setting in the global settings (see [max_compress_block_size](../../../operations/settings/settings.md#max-compress-block-size) setting).
 The value specified when table is created overrides the global value for this setting.
 	-   `min_compress_block_size` — Minimum size of blocks of uncompressed data required for compression when writing the next mark.
 You can also specify this setting in the global settings (see [min_compress_block_size](../../../operations/settings/settings.md#min-compress-block-size) setting).
-But the setting that is set when creating the table has a higher priority than the global setting.
+The value specified when table is created overrides the global value for this setting.

 **Example of Sections Setting**